tingiris/tingiris/README.md

 I’m a software architect turned entrepreneur and author.
 I founded [Dabble Lab](https://dabblelab.com).
 It’s a multi-national collective of technology fanatics.
 We team up to help our clients automate things that humans shouldn’t have to do.

 I also write books and create technical tutorials.
 In 2020 I wrote the book [Exploring GPT-3](https://www.amazon.com/dp/1800563191).
-It’s done well and even became an Amazon bestseller.
+It has done well and even became an Amazon bestseller.
 I’m proud of that because I grew up with a learning disability and couldn’t read proficiently until I was an adult.
 So, I never imagined I’d be an author.

 I love learning and I learn best by doing.
 I also learn fastest when I consider how to teach what I’m learning to someone else.
 That’s mostly why [I create tutorials](https://youtube.com/dabblelab).
 I’ve created hundreds of them over the years.
 Some I’ve published but most I haven’t